benedikt-schesch/AST-Merging-Evaluation/README.md

     * run_repo_tests.sh -> Runs a repo's programmer provided tests.

     * merge_tools/ -> Contains all the merge tools scripts.

-    * utils/

-      * run_remotely.sh -> Runs the full stack on a remote machine.

-      * run_multiple_machine.sh -> Runs the full stack on multiple remote machines.

-      * diff_statistics.py -> Various diff commands to compare the results of two merges.

   * src/main/java/astmergeevaluation/FindMergeCommits.java -> Finds all merge commits in a repo.